Tribal Libraries web banner

 Public or private schools (K-12), libraries, and groups of schools and libraries, such as consortia, districts, and systems, are eligible to apply for discounts on eligible services.

-The FCC adopted a Report and Order in January 2022 that updates the E-Rate rules to include "Tribal library" in the definition of a "library," and clarifies that Tribal libraries are eligible for support through the E-Rate program.
-In July 2023, the FCC adopted another Report and Order that expanded eligibility to Tribal Colleges and University (TCU) libraries that act as a public library in their communities.
+The FCC adopted a Report and Order in January 2022 that updated the E-Rate rules to include "Tribal library" in the definition of a "library," and clarified that Tribal libraries are eligible for support through the E-Rate program.
+In July 2023, the FCC adopted another Report and Order that expanded eligibility to Tribal Colleges and University (TCU) libraries that act also as a public library in their communities.
 A TCU library is eligible to apply for E-Rate support if it serves as a public library by having dedicated library staff, regular hours, and a collection available for public use in its community.

 What constitutes a Tribal library eligible for E-Rate support?